BenjiTrapp/aws-threat-hunting/README.md

 All or even a subset of these log sources can be used to build a mature threat hunting and alerting system for your AWS cloud.

+More ideas for hunting queries can be found in my [Blog](https://benjitrapp.github.io/defenses/2023-06-30-AWS-cloudtrail-ir/)

 **Happy hunting!**

 ## Contents